 4- Promote recognition of the contributions of the foreign-born to the economic and cultural vitality of Aurora.

-Article lV
+ARTICLE lV

-MEMBERSHIP
+Membership

 1- The AIRC is composed of eleven members appointed by the city council.
 2- Commission’s members serve for a term of two years.

-3- Members are allowed to.
-Term
+3- Members are allowed to serve a maximum of three two-year terms.
+A term limited member must wait one full term before reapplying unless they are applying to fill a vacancy of an unexpired term.

-4- The membership of the commission shall make a good faith effort to fully represent the diversity of the Immigrant and Refugee community.
+4- The membership of the commission shall make a good faith effort to fully represent the diversity of the immigrant and refugee community.

 5- An individual commission member may not act in an official capacity except through the action of the commission.

-6- A commissioner who is absent for three consecutive regular meetings or one-third of all regular meetings in a “rolling” twelve months timeframe, will be evaluated for evacuation by Chair and Vice-Chair.
+6- A commissioner who is absent for three consecutive regular meetings, or one-third of all regular meetings in a “rolling” twelve months timeframe, will be evaluated for removal by Chair and Vice-Chair.
 This shall not apply to an absence due to illness or injury of the board member.
 The Chair and Vice-Chairs have a discretion regarding other excuses or situations of the members of the commission.

 7- At each meeting, each commission member shall sign an attendance sheet.
 Failure to sign the sheets results in the member being counted as absent and his/her votes are not counted.